Golders Green: Synagogues

-Mosque
+Other religious buildings

 The former Golders Green Hippodrome theatre became an El Shaddai International Christian Centre in 2007 and then an Islamic centre in 2017, and now is a Hillsong Church.

 Community facilities

 Golders Hill Park, adjoining the West Heath of Hampstead Heath, is a formal park, which includes a small (free) zoo, a walled horticultural garden, pinetum, duckponds, a water garden and a very popular café.
 During the summer, children's activities are organised and there is often live music on the bandstand.
 Close to the park, also adjoining the West Heath is the Hill, a formal garden with an extensive and imposing pergola.

 Nearby Golders Green Crematorium has an extensive garden with features such as a special children's section and a pond, in keeping with the distinct Italianate air.

 Appearances in popular culture

 The area is the setting of the humorous short story "The Ghoul of Golders Green" (May Fair, 1925) by Michael Arlen.

-In his 1944 poem "Death Wish", Spike Milligan expresses his wishes to be buried anywhere except Golders Green Crematorium: